snehil-githubrepository/79-dsa-sheet/2_Binary_Search/07_Median_two_sort_Arrays/README.md

 ---

-## _Given two sorted arrays arr1 and arr2 of size m and n respectively, return the median of the two sorted arrays.
-The median is defined as the middle value of a sorted list of numbers.
-In case the length of the list is even, the median is the average of the two middle elements._
+## _Given two sorted arrays `arr1 and arr2` of size m and n respectively, return the `median of the two sorted arrays`.<br> The median is defined as the middle value of a sorted list of numbers.
+In case the length of the list is even, the `median is the average of the two middle elements`._

 ```cpp
 Example 1: